YoussefSZaki/CS50-SQL/psets2/ATL/readme.md

 ## Problem to Solve
 Hartsfield-Jackson International Airport, perhaps better known as “ATL” for its IATA airport code, has been the busiest airport in the world since 1998.
 Located in Atlanta, Georgia in the United States, ATL served 93.7 million passengers in 2022.
 Maybe you were one of them!
+Suppose you’ve just been hired to help ATL re-design their database system.
+Write a set of SQL statements to design a database with which Hartsfield-Jackson could keep track of its passengers and their flights.
 ## Complete Questions
 Your task at hand is to create a SQLite database for ATL from scratch.
 The implementation details are up to you, though you should minimally ensure your database meets the airport’s requirements and that it can represent the given sample data.